Kangol is one of the best known headwear brands in the world.

 Kangol headwear was subject to a management buyout for £32 million in 1997, with financial backing from Kleinwort Capital, a private equity firm.
 The Cleator site employed around 600 people.
 Marmon retained the seatbelt operations in Carlisle, but lost the rights to the Kangol brand.

-The loss-making Leeds factory was closed in 2000, with the loss of 40 jobs.
+The unprofitable Leeds factory was closed in 2000, with the loss of 40 jobs.
 Production was relocated to the Panyu City factory in China, which had lower costs.

 The global rights to Kangol headwear were sold to Bollman Headwear of America in 2001.

-The Fritzington factory was closed in 2001 with the loss of 80 jobs.
+The Fritzington factory was closed with the loss of 80 jobs in 2001.
 Manufacturing also ended at Cleator, which would function as a distribution depot.
 Most production was relocated to China.

 The Kangol rights (excluding headwear) were sold for an estimated £30 million to August Equity Trust in 2004.
 The Kangol rights (excluding headwear) were acquired by Sports Direct for £12 million in 2006.